 I do encounter cases where the custody evaluator has caught on to the abuser’s mentality and tactics, and has taken seriously the risk to the children of being drawn in by him as pawns, but this outcome appears to be more the exception than the rule.
 So I recommend that you cautiously follow the steps below when dealing with a custody evaluation:

 Don’t request or voluntarily accept the appointment of a custody evaluator unless you know who the evaluator will be, and know how that person has dealt with other abuse cases.
 Abused mothers often feel, understandably, that as soon as a trained professional looks carefully at the facts and sees the effects on the children, he or she will of course stop letting the abuser get away with what he’s been doing, and will allow the mother to protect her children.
 But the reality is often otherwise.
 More often than not, custody evaluators are committed to the belief that children must have extensive involvement with both parents, and often refuse to look carefully at evidence of abuse.
+This can be extremely problematic during the coronavirus outbreak as instances of abuse, neglect, and child trauma are going unreported due to lockdown rules and reduced contact outside of the home.
+It may be wise to discuss with an evaluator child custody arrangements during the pandemic as the situation may have a bearing on how the matter of custody is dealt with.

 Proceed with caution even if you are told, “This individual is known to be trained on domestic violence;” some custody evaluators present themselves publicly as sensitive to domestic violence issues, while actually handling their cases irresponsibly.
 Be sure to talk to people who have actually dealt with the person’s evaluations directly before accepting their appointment.